 Conditions of entry:

-Reentry to Poland is allowed for: Entry is partially open for citizens and permanent residents of Germany
+International entry is allowed for: Entry is partially open for citizens and permanent residents of Germany

 The government of Poland has imposed these measures to reduce the spread of COVID-19: